monte-language/monte/docs/source/intro.rst

 :ref:`ordinary-programming` in Part I before getting into the serious distributed computing facilities.

-However, since Monte was designed in the Python syntax tradition, an experienced programmer can probably glean enough from the Quick Reference Card to skip directly to Part II on :ref:`distributed-computing`.
+However, since Monte was designed in the Python syntax tradition, an experienced programmer can probably glean enough from the :ref:`Quick Reference Card<quick-ref>` to skip directly to Part II on :ref:`distributed-computing`.
 If you are short of time and have the requisite background, we recommend that strategy.
 Go back and read :ref:`Part I<ordinary-programming>` when you are convinced that Monte's power for distributed programming meets your needs.

-.. todo:: quick reference card

 Getting Started